jmcollin78/versatile_thermostat/README.md

 1. Danfoss POPP valves with temperature feedback.
 It is impossible to turn off this valve and it self-regulates, causing conflicts with the VTherm,
 2. “Homematic radio” thermostatic valves.
 They have a duty cycle incompatible with control by the Versatile Thermostat,
 3. Thermostat of type Heatzy which doesn't supports the set_temperature command.
+4. Thermostats of type Rointe tends to awake alone even if VTherm turns it off.
+Others functions works fine.

 # Why another thermostat implementation ?